SkAT-VG/SDT/README.md

 	cd build/win32 (or cd build/win64 for the x64 version)
 	make
 ```
-2. Install one or more products: The provided scripts will install the selected
+2. Install one or more products.
+The provided scripts will install the selected
-products in the given destination `<path>`, creating a `SDT` subfolder:
+products in the given destination `<path>`, in a subfolder (`SDT` for Pd or DLL
+and `Sound Design Toolkit` for Max):
 ```
 	make install_max DSTDIR=<path>
 	make install_pd DSTDIR=<path> (only for 32 bit)